TrellixVulnTeam/rpGlobalScore_5CHZ/README.md

 ## Algorithm

-The following features are normalised: Length of the pathway, Gibbs free energy of the
+The following features are normalised: Length of the pathway, Gibbs free energy, FBA of the target (with fixed fraction of biomass) and Selenzyme scores.

 ### Min-Max Feature Scaling